pasqal-io/pqhack2025/docs/index.md

 <input type="checkbox" name="accordion-1" id="cb7">
 <label for="cb7" class="tab__label">Can I leave the event site?</label>
     <div class="tab__content">
-        <p>You can spend the entire event at the Department of Physics, but you don’t need to.
+        <p>You can spend the entire event at the Department of Physics and Astronomy, but you don’t need to.
 You are expected to work most of the time at the event site, and there will be dedicated rooms where you can work together with your team.
 However, you are free to wonder wherever you want during the competition (including going home).
         </p>
     </div>
 </div>